lm-b/CT_based_PP/README.md

 # CT-based Plantar Pressure Analysis
 Code used to evaluate plantar pressure data based on segmented CT scans.
-Pulished in [*Gait & Posture*, 2024](https://doi.org/10.1016/j.gaitpost.2024.04.015)
+Pulished as *A method for automated masking and plantar pressure analysis using segmented computed tomography scans* in [*Gait & Posture*, 2024](https://doi.org/10.1016/j.gaitpost.2024.04.015)

 ## Why did we make this?